|

 programme.
 The repetitions would be 12 for 400m, 8 for 800m, and 6 for 1 mile.

-The rest interval would be 60 seconds for all distances and the intensity would
+The rest interval would be 60 seconds for all distances, and the intensity would

-be set at 98% of the current race pace for 10k, i.e. 2% faster than race pace.
+be set at 98% of the current race pace for 10k, i.e. 2% faster than the race pace.

 So, for example, a previous best of 45 minutes for 10k would lead to (rounded